fyngyrz/soyacro/README.md

 You can use this any way you want.
 It's 100% free and unencumbered by any rights claims whatsoever, released into the public domain.
-It is original code written by me, and any claims otherwise should be heartily laughed at.
+It is original code written by me, and any claims otherwise should be heartily laughed at and otherwise ignored.
 Stop feeding the lawyers.
 Also, if your country doesn't allow for public domain release by authors, you should get to work fixing that right away.
+It's your country, you broke it, you get to fix it.

 The top of the Python files present information about development and so forth if you'd like to peruse that.
 Otherwise, don't worry about it, and